Phostria leucophasma

 Phostria leucophasma is a species of moth in the family Crambidae.
 It was described by Harrison Gray Dyar Jr. in 1912.
 It is found in Mexico and Peru.

 Description

-The wingspan is about 30 mm.
+The moth has a wingspan of about 30 mm.
 The wings are tan brown, with white subhyaline spaces.
 There is a speck near the base of the cell and a larger one below, as well as a round spot in the end of the cell, a pyriform (pear-shaped) one below it from which extend five spots to the costa, the three below small and dislocated by a blackish cloud, the two upper larger, quadrate and fused.
-The hindwings have two spots touching at their angles, the one on the inner margin running into the cell, the discal one farther out and running upward toward the costa.
+The hindwings have two spots touching at their angles, the one on the inner margin running into the cell, the discal one further out and running up toward the costa.